aymane-17/alx-zero_day/0x03-git/README.md

-root directory of the project
+The root directory of the project.